clintmcmahon/currentify/README.md

-# Transmissionify
+# Currentify

-Transmissionify is a Python library that takes the latest Transmission On The Radio on from 89.3 The Current and turns it into a Spotify playlist.
+Currentify is a Python library that takes parses playlists from 89.3 The Current (https://thecurrent.org) and turns them into a Spotify playlist.

-It runs on a weekly basis to create an updated weekly playlist from Jake Rudh's Transmission On The Radio show on 89.3 The Current every Thursday at 10pm.

 ### Prerequisites